Dušan Rakić

-Dušan Rakić (Душан Ракић; 12 September 1943 – 15 July 2020) was a Yugoslav and Serbian naval officer who also served as the Minister of Defense of the separatist, breakaway protostate Republic of Serbian Krajina during the Croatian War of Independence.
+Dušan Rakić (Душан Ракић; 12 September 1943 – 15 July 2020) was a Yugoslav and Serbian naval officer who also served as the Minister of Defense of the unrecognized breakaway protostate Republic of Serbian Krajina during the Croatian War of Independence.

 Peacetime career

 Rakić was born in Belgrade while his family roots are from Lika village Škare near the town of Otočac in Croatia.
 In 1987 he served in the rank of a frigate captain as a deputy commander of a torpedo boat unit of Yugoslav Navy under the commander, captain (kbb) Savo Jovović.
 Their unit was decorated as Yugoslav Navy's best unit in that year.

 Breakup of Yugoslavia

 On August 3, 1991, now in the rank of Yugoslav Navy captain, he took over the post of the chief of staff of Pula naval garrison from Marko Kimer.
-Rakić served under rear admiral Vladimir Barović, who took over the command of the naval sector Pula at the same time.
+Rakić served under Rear Admiral Vladimir Barović, who took over the command of the naval sector Pula at the same time.
 On September 27, having protested the Yugoslav military plans to wage war on Croatia, Barović was relieved of duty and replaced by Rakić.
 RA Barović committed suicide on the island of Vis the following day, writing in his suicide note that it was an act of honor, as he was not willing to take part in the war.

-Rakić negotiatied the withdrawal of Yugoslav forces and the takeover of military installments in Istria and Pula with Croatian authorities and police.
+Rakić negotiated the withdrawal of Yugoslav forces and the takeover of military installations in Istria and Pula with Croatian authorities and police.
 Rakić oversaw the withdrawal of men, materiel, weapons and equipment from Pula to Boka Kotorska by naval vessels or by air from early October.
 This was completed in mid-December.
 Rakić left for Boka as well, his command - Yugoslav Navy's Naval Sector Pula (vojnopomorski sektor) ceased to exist, and he joined the Federal Yugoslavian Navy.

 In 1992 he served as a chief of Navy Staff of FRY in Kumbor and an assistant for Navy to the Chief of FRY General Staff.
 His background check was apparently discussed in a session of FRY Supreme Defense Council on December 9, 1992, where the chief of staff general Života Panić commented that his wife and sons remained in Split, Croatia, and his two sons have apparently even joined the Croatian Army.